RallyHereInteractive/unreal-plugins/Documentation/md/models/RHAPI_RankConfigV3.md

 #### `public float `[`Tau_Optional`](#structFRHAPI__RankConfigV3_1aefd17a64ac7443e571088de4d3306378) <a id="structFRHAPI__RankConfigV3_1aefd17a64ac7443e571088de4d3306378"></a>

-Factor that determines how quickly a player's variance is adjusted.
+Factor that determines how quickly a player's sigma is adjusted.
 A larger tau will result in more volatile in ranks.
 Recommended value is is (default_sigma * .01)

 #### `public bool `[`Tau_IsSet`](#structFRHAPI__RankConfigV3_1ac117cbd11c23707ec49ee99b7ef0808a) <a id="structFRHAPI__RankConfigV3_1ac117cbd11c23707ec49ee99b7ef0808a"></a>